A gift exchange is a tradition that has always been an important part of Aboriginal and Torres Strait Islander culture.

 The tradition shows respect to the receiver as well as to their family and ancestors.

-In Sir Doug Nicholls Round, the Brisbane Lions will gift Hawthorn with a killer boomerang created by ex-Lions, Hawks player and proud Kooma/Kunja man, Rhan Hooper.
+In the second week of Sir Doug Nicholls Round, the Brisbane Lions will gift Adelaide with a Marap created by Athe Threads.